With profits pensions and annuities performance

 - Our view of future investment conditions.

 - The effects of smoothing.
 Smoothing aims to even out some of the short-term ups and downs that may be experienced when investing in the stock market or other investments.
 You can find more information on smoothing in our PDF file: Understanding Smoothing (Q38839) PDF size: 85KB factsheet.

 - The type of with profits policy an investor has and the terms of their policy, including the type and extent of any guarantees.

 - Money built up in the With Profits Fund that is over and above what we expect to need for future obligations such as tax, expenses and future bonuses to policyholders.

 - The costs of running an investor's policy.
-With effect from 1 January 2018, most of the costs of running an investor's policy were fixed until 30 June 2019 under an expense agreement.
-Legal & General may extend this agreement by up to six months.
+With effect from 1 January 2018, most of the costs of running an investor's policy were fixed under an expense agreement.
+This agreement continues until 30 June 2020 but we may extend it beyond that date.

 The value of investments may fall as well as rise and investors may get back less than they invested.